 Tasks and assignments

 The typical Gantt-style roadmap, tasks and assignments as represented as a singular bar with a defined start and end date.
-It outlines the different requirements for the task to be completed as well as the different resources and individuals assigned to the task itself.
-Task progress is often represented through a percentage completion bar that is often linked to the deliverable produced in the tasks.
+It outlines the different requirements for the task to be completed.
+In addition, it outlines the different resources and individuals assigned to the task itself.
+Task progress is often represented through a percentage completion bar that is linked to the deliverable produced in the tasks.
 By assigning each task to the right people, teams have a clear understanding of the roles and responsibilities within the overall project.

 Risks